 Guest golfing: There are various offers available for guest play.
-Prices and rules are otherwise mentioned in this pamphlet and can be defined by the pro shop.
-Contact the pro shop for any possible exceptions.
+Prices and rules are otherwise mentioned in this pamphlet and can be defined by the Golf Shop.
+Contact the Golf Shop for any possible exceptions.

 Pace of Play: Four hour rounds are our goal.
-The pro shop and golf committee will be monitoring pace of play, as directed by the board of directors.
-Pace of Play tips and information are posted at the pro shop.
+The Golf Shop and golf committee will be monitoring pace of play, as directed by the board of directors.
+Pace of Play tips and information are posted at the Golf Shop.

 Contact: Comments by members or guests about any aspect of the golfing program at EMCC can be submitted in writing to the Golf Chair and any board member, for prompt response.